Storing and Retrieving Variables

 Storing Variables for Later Use

-- Variable names may only contain the following characters: AaBbCcDdEeFfGgHhIiJjKkLlMmNnOoPpQqRrSsTtUuVvWwXxYyZz_0123456789
+- Variable names may contain only the following characters: AaBbCcDdEeFfGgHhIiJjKkLlMmNnOoPpQqRrSsTtUuVvWwXxYyZz_0123456789

-- Variable names must NOT start with any of: 0123456789
+- Variable names must not start with any of: 0123456789

-- The end of the report or
+- The end of the report, or

 - You overwrite it with a value of a different type